iam-mike/iam-mike/README.md

 # <p align="center">Goodmorrow, everyone. 👋</p>

 ✨ I'm Mike.
-Im a rock climber, motorcycle rider, identity specialist.
+I am a rock climber, motorcycle rider, identity specialist.
 I write code, too. 🔭 I currently work as a Customer Engineer at <a href="https://www.microsoft.com">Microsoft</a>.
 I'm forever learning and developing new skills.

 - 💬 Ask me about Identity Management
 - 👯 I’m looking to collaborate on any open source projects, reach out if you need my help